Say NO to Nitrogen Hypoxia/Gas Chamber!

 Arizona refurbished its gas chamber in 2021 and is prepared to use cyanide gas to execute any current death row prisoner who was sentenced to be executed prior to November, 1992.
 Arizona resumed executions earlier this year.

-ALSO: The prisoner currently set for this experimentation is Kenneth Smith.
+ALSO: The prisoner currently set for this experimentation is Alan Miller in Alabama.

 AND: In Oklahoma, they are still working to figure it out, but they are working on it.

-AND: In Nebraska, Ohio, Kansas and Louisiana, legislation has been introduced to bring nitrogen hypoxia as a method of execution in that state.
+AND: Legislators in Nebraska and Kansas rejected the idea this year (2024), a bill in Ohio is stalled, and in Louisiana, legislation has been introduced to bring nitrogen hypoxia as a method of execution in that state.

 Members of the Jewish community who indicate so when they sign on to this petition are also adding their name to the following stand-alone statement: